 4Create a Crypto-Exchange Account

 Once you’ve settled on an exchange, go to their website and register for an account.
-This requires at a minimum a name and email.
-For greater security, 2-factor authentication using either SMS or Google Authenticator is recommended.
-Greater withdrawal and trading limits generally require enhanced verification.
+This requires at a minimum a name and email address.
+For greater security, two-factor authentication using either SMS or Google Authenticator is recommended.
+Greater withdrawal and trading limits generally require more verification.
 This involves taking a picture of your photo ID (license, passport, etc.) and providing a photo of yourself.
 The process is quick and greatly increases your withdrawal limits.

 Once you’ve created an account you’ll be met with a somewhat daunting trading window as showing in the screenshot.
 If you’re not familiar with trading you should set aside some time to review the sites help documentation.
 Trading isn’t for everyone, but the tools can be used to make a simple buy/sell market or limit order.